frmichel/sparql-micro-service/README.md

 - ```bhl/getArticlesByTaxon``` searches the [Biodiversity Heritage Library](https://www.biodiversitylibrary.org/) for scientific articles related to a given taxon name.
 - ```eol/getTraitsByTaxon``` searches the searches the [Encyclopedia of Life traits bank](http://eol.org/traitbank) for data related to a given taxon name.

-Further details are given in each micro-service folder.
+**Each micro-service is further detailed in its dedicated folder**.

 ## The SPARQL Micro-Service Architecture

 A SPARQL micro-service is a lightweight, task-specific SPARQL endpoint that provides access to a small, resource-centric virtual graph, while dynamically assigning dereferenceable URIs to Web API resources that do not have URIs beforehand.
 The graph is delineated by the Web API service being wrapped, the arguments passed to this service, and the restricted types of RDF triples that this SPARQL micro-service is designed to spawn.

 ## How to use SPARQL micro-services?